MileHacker Logo

 Final Transportation Advice

 Self-sufficiency is paramount for Kgalagadi.
-Your private vehicle is your to exploration and safety within the park.
-Prepare thoroughly for driving conditions and remote travel.
+Your private vehicle is your to exploration and safety in the park's boundaries.
+Prepare thoroughly for operating a vehicle conditions and remote travel.

 For any in-park emergency, your first point of contact should be the staff at your lodge or camp reception.
-They have direct communication channels with park rangers and emergency services.
+They possess direct communication channels with park rangers and emergency services.